nosas/blog/keras_tuner_tensorboard/article.md

 </details>

 We can use [KerasTuner](https://keras.io/keras_tuner/) to automate the process of hyperparameter optimization.
-[TensorBoard](https://www.tensorflow.org/tensorboard/) visualizer can be used alongside KerasTuner to visualize the optimization progress.
+[TensorBoard](https://www.tensorflow.org/tensorboard/) can be used alongside KerasTuner to visualize the optimization progress.

 This article will cover the basics of hyperparameter optimization in deep learning projects using KerasTuner and TensorBoard.
 The examples will be based on my own [ToonVision](../toonvision/classification) computer vision project.